Kaitlyn Ashley

-Kaitlyn Ashley (born June 29, 1971) is an American former pornographic actress active from 1993 until 1997.
+Kaitlyn Ashley is an American former pornographic film actress.

 Career and personal life

-Ashley was born in Fort Lauderdale, Florida.
-Ashley entered the adult film industry in 1993; she retired from adult films in 1997.
-She appeared as herself in a 1998 episode of Louis Theroux's Weird Weekends.
+Ashley was active in adult films from 1993 until her retirement in 1997.

-Ashley was married to pornographic actor Jay Ashley until 1997, when they divorced.
+Ashley was married to pornographic film actor Jay Ashley until 1997, when they divorced.

-Author Jacob Held argued that Kaitlyn Ashley, along with Jill Kelly and Jenna Jameson is considered to be one of the most iconic adult stars of the 1990s.
+Author Jacob Held argued that Ashley, along with Jill Kelly and Jenna Jameson, is considered to be one of the most iconic adult stars of the 1990s.